MSRG/HyperLedgerLab/README.md

 Installation Process
 -------------

-There is a 4 steps process as follows:
+This is a 4 steps process as follows:

 1. [Create Infrastructure](docs/InfrastructureSetup.md)
 2. [Create Kubernetes Cluster](docs/ClusterSetup.md)